What Is Microneedling? How It Works And All Your Questions Answered

-Banish Oil is a fresh vitamin c serum to apply after microneedling that isn't too strong and it's very hydrating.
-Its ingredients contain L-ascorbic acid, Vitamin E, aloe vera, rose water, and ferulic acid.
+Banish Serum is a fresh vitamin c serum to apply after microneedling that isn't too concentrated and it's very hydrating.
+Its ingredients contain L-ascorbic acid, Vitamin E, and ferulic acid.
 It can help the healing process without overly irritating our skin.

 Staying moisturized is also important after microneedling.

+Keeping skin moisturized is important so skin is protected and less prone to irritation as it heals.
 The best product to help our skin stay moisturized is always a good cream or moisturizer.
-The Banish Vitamin C crème is natural and doesn't leave a heavy or greasy feel.
+The Banish Serum is also hydrating containing the humectant glycerin.

 What should you avoid after microneedling?